Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Method

 \subsection{Policy Gradient based RL \& PPO}

-Policy gradient methods are rooted in the principle of gradient ascent.
-The core idea is to adjust the parameters $\theta$ in such a way as to increase the expected return $J(\theta)$, which is defined as the sum of rewards obtained by following the policy over time.
-The Policy Gradient Theorem \cite{NIPS1999_464d828b} provides the foundation for policy gradient methods by giving an explicit expression for $\nabla_{\theta} J(\theta)$.
-It states that the gradient is proportional to the expectation of the product of the gradient of the log policy and the return $G_t$:
+Policy gradient methods, which are commonly applied in text generation, directly parameterize the policy model to optimize its parameters $\theta$ with the goal of maximizing $J(\theta)$.
+The gradient $\nabla_{\theta} J(\theta)$ is proportional to the expectation of the product of the gradient of the log policy and the return $G_t$ \cite{NIPS1999_464d828b}:

 where the return is defined as $G_t=\sum_{i=t}^T\gamma^{i-t}r_i$.
 A high return leads to the reinforcement of all actions by increasing their selection probability.
 To reduce variance, a widely adopted strategy involves substituting the raw return $G_t$ in Equation~\ref{eq:policy_gradient} with a generalized advantage estimation function \cite{Schulmanetal_ICLR2016}: where $\lambda$ is a hyper-parameter and $V(s_{t'})$ is the value function representing the expected return at state $s_{t'}$.
 Several variants of the basic policy gradient approach have been proposed to improve training stability.
 One widely used variant, particularly in the context of text generation, is Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
 PPO introduces mechanisms to stabilize the training process by limiting the updates to the policy at each step, effectively preventing destructive large updates that can cause the policy to perform worse.
-We use the clipped surrogate objective function of PPO which is expressed as:
+In this work, we use the clipped surrogate objective function of PPO which is expressed as: